MarkisDev/4nn0y3r/README.md

 I made **4nn0y3r** to mostly practice Web Automation, but also to show how automation _could be_ used with malicious intent!

 ## How do I use this?
-#### This script currently only supports Chrome and Microsoft Edge for _Windows_.
+#### This script currently only supports Chrome and Microsoft Edge for Windows.
 More support shall be added soon!
 #### It supports WhatsApp and Instagram!

 It's pretty straightforward: